 Under federal law, a faculty member is not required to retire based on the faculty member’s age.
 Ordinarily a faculty member makes the decision to retire, based on personal circumstances.
 Helpful information for advance planning is available through the Office of Human Resources.
 Sufficient notice to allow departments to adjust their teaching schedules is expected, unless circumstances beyond the control of the faculty member occur.

 A. Post-retirement Employment

 B. Emeritus Status

 Emeritus (used in this Subsection B in the gender-inclusive sense) is a status of honor and esteem at Boston University intended to recognize professors for lifetime contributions to the university, to their field, or to both, upon their retirement.
 Professorial faculty, with or without tenure or modified titles, are eligible for this consideration.
 The granting of Emeritus status is first voted upon by the faculty of the department, or by the appropriate unit for faculty appointments and promotions in schools or colleges without departments.
 The outcome of that vote is transmitted to the Dean, who is authorized to grant the change in status.
 Emeritus faculty retain the academic rank held at the time of retirement, modified by the incorporation of the gender-appropriate Emeritus designation.
 If applicable, this title includes the modifiers “Clinical,” “Research,” or “of the Practice,” however, honorific titles, including named professorships, are not incorporated into the Emeritus designation unless approved by the President or the President’s designee.
 Emeritus status is not awarded posthumously and a faculty member who retires from Boston University to assume a professorship at another university is also normally not eligible for consideration for Emeritus status.

-Deans, upon stepping down from the decanal role after serving with distinction, may be granted the title “Dean Emeritus” or “Dean Emerita,” following a positive vote of the full-time faculty of the school or college, and approval by the Provost.
+Deans, upon stepping down from the decanal role after serving with distinction, may be granted the title “Dean [modified by the gender-appropriate Emeritus designation],” following a positive vote of the full-time faculty of the school or college, and approval by the Provost.